papivot/pace-docs/PKS Workload Deployment using Helm.md

 Check the ingress dashboard to verify the new config is in place.

-Edit the grafana service and remove the existing load balancer configuration. >`kubectl edit service grafana -n monitoring`
+Edit the Grafana service and remove the existing load balancer configuration. >`kubectl edit service grafana -n monitoring`

 Edit the `spec:` section to make it similar to this -